-According to a New Atlas article, hydrogen goop is made from heating hydrogen with magnesium and stabilizers so hydrogen can be store in cartridges even at room temperatures.
-The result is a stable medium that is, according to its makers, ten times more energy-dense than lithium-ion batteries.
+According to a New Atlas article, hydrogen goop is made by heating hydrogen with magnesium and stabilizers so hydrogen can be stored in cartridges even at room temperature.
+According to its makers, the result is a stable medium that is ten times more energy-dense than lithium-ion batteries.

-Hydrogen goop good can be pumped into a cartridge and release hydrogen gas when needed because its main ingredient is magnesium hydroxide.
+Hydrogen goop goods can be pumped into a cartridge and release hydrogen gas when needed because its main ingredient is magnesium hydroxide.
 This compound reacts to water and forms hydrogen and magnesium hydroxide.

 Hydrogen goop’s advantages over batteries and petrol

-- First, hydrogen goop’s stores more energy per litter and per kilogram compared to petrol or batteries.
+- First, hydrogen goop stores more energy per litter and kilogram than petrol or batteries.

-- Second, the ease of refilling the goop is just a matter of swapping an empty cartridge of the paste with a new one and then refilling water stored on a separate tank.
+- Second, the ease of refilling the goop is just a matter of swapping an empty cartridge of the paste with a new one and then refilling water stored in a separate tank.

 - Third, unlike the battery, the paste does not lose its stored energy when it sits on the shelf.